 - 0 require the default supported version of APFS in OpenCore.
 The default version will increase with time and thus this setting is recommended.
-Currently set to the latest point release from High Sierra from App Store (748077008000000). - -1 permit any version to load (strongly discouraged). - Other use custom minimal APFS version, e.g. 1412101001000000 from macOS Catalina 10.15.4.
+Currently set to the latest point release from High Sierra. - -1 permit any version to load (strongly discouraged). - Other use custom minimal APFS version, e.g. 1412101001000000 from macOS Catalina 10.15.4.
 APFS versions can be found in OpenCore boot log and OcApfsLib.